IvanGiacomoni/Iot-Individual-Assignments/README.md

 { "ppm": 67, "gas_smoke_state": "WARNING!" }

 ```
-On AWS we can see both temperature and gas/smoke values arriving on topics device/1/temperature and device/1/gas_smoke:
+On AWS we can see both temperature and gas/smoke values arriving on topics device/1/temperature and device/1/gas_smoke.<br/>
+Temperature:

 ![img](https://github.com/IvanGiacomoni/Iot-Individual-Assignments/blob/main/images/temp_topic_aws.png)

+Gas/Smoke:
 ![img](https://github.com/IvanGiacomoni/Iot-Individual-Assignments/blob/main/images/gas_smoke_topic_aws.png)

 As said before, data are saved into DynamoDB into two different tables, one for temperature and the other one for gas and smoke data.<br/>